 Introduction to Threat Intelligence

 The information used by the organization to understand the threats targeting them or the possibility of threats in the future is called threat intelligence.
-The threats trying to misuse the valuable resources of the organization can be identified and prevented using this information.
+The threats trying to misuse the organization’s valuable resources can be identified and prevented using this information.
 Cyber threats are terrifying and can damage the reputation and identity of the organization.
 A strong defense against these threats can be built with the help of threat intelligence.
-Threat intelligence can defend the threats effectively.
+It can defend the threats effectively.
 It is important to understand how cyber threat works to choose the right solutions.